bpaothatat/codingconcepts/README.md

 - Page-visted history in Web browser
 - Undo sequeence in text editor

+### Stack

+Operations:

+- Enqueue - Inserts element at the end of the queue
+- Dequeue - Removes and returns the element at the front of the list

+Applications:

+- Operating system schedule jobs with equal priority
+- Simulate real-world queues
+- Asynchronous data transfers
+- Waiting times of customer call center

 ## TODO
 - Linked List
     - Implement insert by position